Tuesday, August 23

 Short story alert:

-Once upon a time there were three Northern flickers perching on a tree.
+Once upon a time, three Northern flickers were perching on a tree.
 The baby flicker was going to practice learning how to fly.
 Yes, today was the big day!
 The parent flicker kept nudging the baby flicker further and further down the tree branch.
-The baby flicker reached the end of the branch and the parent flicker nudged once more.
-The baby flicker dropped to the ground and quietly stood there looking all around.
+The baby flicker reached the branch's end, the parent flicker nudged once more, and the baby flicker dropped to the ground.
+It stood there quietly, looking all around.
 The baby flicker would run back and forth with its wings spread.
 It would take off running and try to flap its wings and lift up off the ground.
-The parent birds stayed near by watching the whole time as their baby learned to fly!
-It took awhile but the hard working baby Northern flicker learned how to fly!!
+The parent birds stayed nearby, watching as their baby learned to fly!
+It took a while, but the hard-working baby Northern flicker learned to fly!!
 THE END.

 Check these free printables out: